jamesplease/simple-jsdom/README.md

 ### API

-This module returns two things: a `globals` object, which returns the globals created by JSDom, and an `install` method, which attaches those to the global namespace.
+This module returns two things: a `globals` object, which returns the globals created by JSDom, and an `install` method, which attaches those things to the global namespace.

 The four objects are: